 Technology can greatly contribute to teaching and learning.
 As such I strongly believe in actively engaging the tech savvy student to contribute to the class curriculum through the use of online and blended learning platforms, in addition to social media tools.
 These initiatives have facilitated peer-peer networking in my classrooms, while bringing to light a wide sampling of the most recent scientific discoveries that complement core curriculum.
 Examples of virtual tools used in my classrooms include: virtual office hours (available online); discussion board forums for each lecture; and the use of Twitter in my undergraduate classrooms.
 Students actively engage in all three virtual teaching strategies, but are particularly enthusiastic to use Twitter to “tweet” and share amongst themselves various scientific articles, news reports, and animations and videos that enhance the curricula being taught, and which I also highlight during my lectures.
-As a university instructor, I plan to continue studying and researching emerging technologies that facilitate student learning.
+As a university instructor, I have established research projects that evaluate how emerging technologies may facilitate student learning.
 This is imperative to understand as a means of evaluating how best to incorporate the use of technology as a teaching tool in the classroom.

 Teaching Beyond the Classroom

 In addition to my expertise in creating and implementing project-based lab courses, I have had the opportunity to provide mentoring and training to a plethora of students pursing applied research projects and placements under my supervision.
 While mentoring these students, I have been successful in instilling in these students strong skill sets that include, but are not limited to: laboratory research techniques with an advanced understanding of ethics, safety compliance and regulations, and quality assurance; team approaches for problem-solving; presentation skills; excellence in scientific writing; and networking with peers and professionals.
 It is particularly satisfying for me to observe my previous students now excelling in a variety of science-related careers including teaching, research, medicine, pharmacy and nursing.
 With a wealth of mentoring experience, I am one of four core teaching faculty that have developed a McMaster Mentoring Action Plan (MMAP) mentoring program to provide undergraduate science students with support related to undergraduate degree mapping and career action plans.

 As a complement to my teaching practices, my pedagogical research interests are primarily focused on facilitating scientific literacy and translational skill development of undergraduate students.
-I have approached this goal via the discipline-related mentoring of undergraduate students in the laboratory (i.e. the McMaster Stink Bug Project, the Applied Learning Lab for Undergraduate Research Excellence (ALLURE)) and through the engagement of undergraduate students in translational science communication through the Biological Illustration Suite and via social media platforms.
+I have approached this goal via the discipline-related mentoring of undergraduate students in the laboratory (i.e. the McMaster Stink Bug Project, the Applied Learning Lab for Undergraduate Research Excellence (ALLURE)) , and through pedagogical research evaluating methods that can be used to enhance student engagement within the science classroom.
 Through my recently appointed MacPherson Institute Learning Portfolio (2014) and Leadership in Teaching and Learning Fellowships (2016, 2018), I have focused my research efforts on evalating undergraduate student outcomes that can best identify the successes and challenges that students face throughout their undergraduate programs.
 I anticipate that we will acquire further evidence from the meta-analysis of learning portfolio student data that will further support best practices in teaching and learning.

 My vision is set on maintaining a teaching career where my approachable demeanor and student-centric mentality will enhance student participation in the classroom, and will encourage their development of careers in science.
 My goal is to inspire and challenge students to look beyond their textbooks and course notes and bring the most current scientific discoveries and technologies into the classroom, while simultaneously developing their scientific literacy in a digital age.
 It is in this manner that I can influence my students to apply their knowledge and critical thinking skills to solve complex problems in their future careers.
 Having seen many of my past students successfully enter into post-graduate science programs and careers, I am determined to continue providing academic leadership, developing effective inquiry-based learning environments, and encouraging students towards the successful completion of their scientific undergraduate degrees.